-Emulation also offers users an opportunity to run android apps that may not be compatible with specific OS’s, meaning that Android can be used on a variety of different computers.
+Emulation also offers users an opportunity to run android apps that may not be compatible with a specific OS, meaning that Android can be used on a variety of different computers.

-BlueStacks comes with an inbuilt app store, meaning that after installation, you can go ahead and download any of your favorite apps without the need for a separate app market.
+BlueStacks comes with an inbuilt app store, meaning that after installation, you can go ahead and download any of your favourite apps without the need for a separate app market.

 The emulator also includes integrated Google Play services, making it compatible with all Android games as well!
 This is one of the safest android emulators on the market for Mac and Windows.
 This is a great option if you’re looking to avoid downloading any malware.